git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 3) Faster Time to Market.
 *[Concept to Delivery using initiutive tools for multiple personas from build to test to prod in easy steps]*
 4) Strong Open Source Integration.
-*[Single TCI platform that has multiple opensource inclusions like GoLang,node.js,Swagger Specs,CICD etc....]*
+*[Single TCI platform that has multiple opensource inclusions like node.js,Swagger Specs,CICD tools etc....]*

 ## The process flow for this workshop
 ![FlowChart](/images/FlowChart.jpg)